 Helping other students to cheat is also cheating.
 Furthermore, it is your responsibility to make sure that other students do not use your work to cheat.
-Be careful with who you let access your computer and report any missing files, flash drives, or other devices to me promptly.
+Be careful with who you let access your computer and report any missing files, flash drives, etc., to me promptly.